 We pay high taxes to live on the lake.
 It provides 365 days a year of joy of some kind whether it be using the lake, looking at the lake, watching the wildlife in and around the lake.
 It makes paying high taxes worth it.
-We're since I live on Medicine Lake, my family, friends, children, neighbors, all use the lake daily year around.
-It is a resource we use year around.
+We're financially invested!
+Watching the lake level drop every summer certainly puts stress on the lakeshore owners who only get 4 solid months per year to enjoy using their boats and lake toys of all kinds.